Welcome: Education & Training Programs

 - Utilize a dedicated faculty for mentoring and multidisciplinary research.

-To accomplish this mission, the IIMS Research Education, Training, and Career Development program seeks to:
+To accomplish this mission, the IIMS Office of Research Education and Mentoring seeks to:

 - Immerse trainees in a rich clinical and translational research environment;